Jamplay Review and Overview for 2019

 They just have so much stuff that I found it hard to pick where to start.

-You can choose wherever you want to start – either from the beginning like I did or straight to learning a particular skill, style, or song you like.
+Now, you don’t have to be like me and start right at the beginning.
+You can choose wherever you want to start – dive right into learning a particular skill, style, or song if you want.

-I really liked the fact that you could learn however you wanted, wherever you wanted.
+I really liked the fact that you could learn however you wanted, whenever you wanted and wherever you wanted.
 You can use the program’s mobile video streaming on your phone or tablet and get up to 720 HD video.

 The Best Part

-For me, the best part of the program is the vastness of the entire program coupled with the ability to have 1-on-1 consultations when you need.
+For me, the best part of the program is the vastness of the video training database coupled with the ability to have 1-on-1 consultations when you need (for an additional cost).

 It wasn’t just about learning generic guitar techniques through a screen with no human interaction.